lagimik/PartnerCrucible/BusinessApplicationsSolutionArea.md

 Source | Description | Notes
 :----- | :-----  | :-----
 [FastTrack for Dynamics 365](https://businessapplications.transform.microsoft.com/download?assetname=assets/FastTrack%20for%20Dynamics%20365%20Overview%20Partner%20Pitch%20Deck.pptx) | FastTrack for Dynamics 365 is a customer success program powered by the Microsoft engineering team to enable organizations to accelerate Dynamics 365 implementations and go-live with confidence| Transform
+[For FastTrack for Dynamics 365 partners FAQ](https://dynamicspartners.transform.microsoft.com/download/protected?assetname=assets/FastTrack%20for%20Dynamics%20365%20-%20Partner%20FAQ.pdf&download=1&protected=1) | document that will be updated regularly to address frequently asked questions related to the FastTrack for Dynamics 365 program.| Transform
 [Virtual Instructor Success by Design Training](https://community.dynamics.com/365/dynamics-365-fasttrack/b/techtalks/posts/fasttrack-for-dynamics---success-by-design-overview)|Success by Design (SbD) is the prescriptive guidance - approaches & recommended practices - for designing, building, and deploying a Dynamics 365 solution.
 It is grounded in fundamentals of good solution architecture and design, product capabilities, and proven approaches to business process transformation and implementation.
 This  virtual training is a series of videos led by senior architects from the Dynamics 365 engineering team designed for project team leadership roles (e.g., Solution Architect, Project Manager, Lead Consultant, etc.), on how to leverage the Success by Design framework to achieve a successful deployment of Dynamics 365. |...